 Making Noise to Deter Threats

-Noise can be an effective deterrent for potential threats.
+Noise can be an effective deterrent to potential threats.
 Personal alarms can emit a loud siren, often around 120dB to 130dB, which can help deter an attacker and attract the attention of nearby people.
 These alarms are designed to be compact and discreet, often able to be attached to a keychain for easy and immediate access when walking alone at night.

 Staying Vigilant on Your Journey

 Constant vigilance is essential when walking alone at night to ensure personal safety.
-Staying safe by being aware of surroundings involves vigilance, keeping an eye on everything happening around you, and trusting your instincts.
+Staying safe by being aware of your surroundings involves vigilance, keeping an eye on everything around you, and trusting your instincts.

 Avoiding Distractions